 FDIC: Pamela Freeman, Policy Analyst, (202) 898-6568, Division of Supervision and Consumer Protection; Susan van den Toorn, Counsel, (202) 898-8707; or Richard M. Schwartz, Counsel, (202) 898-7424, Legal Division, Federal Deposit Insurance Corporation, 550 17th Street, NW., Washington, DC 20429.

-On July 8, 2004, the agencies published a joint interim rule with request for comment in the Federal Register (69 FR 41181) that amended our regulations implementing the CRA (12 U.S.C.
+On July 8, 2004, the agencies published a joint interim rule with Start Printed Page 15571request for comment in the Federal Register (69 FR 41181) that amended our regulations implementing the CRA (12 U.S.C.
 2901 et seq.).
 The joint interim rule conformed the agencies' CRA regulations to recent actions of OMB, Census, and the Board.
 Together, the agencies received nine discrete comments: six from community organizations, two from financial institutions, and one from an industry trade organization.

 Changes Resulting From OMB Revisions